 find [options] [path…] [expression]

-- The options attribute controls the treatment of the symbolic links, debugging options, and optimization method.
+• The options attribute controls the treatment of the symbolic links, debugging options, and optimization method.

-- The path… attribute defines the starting directory or directories where find will search the files.
+• The path… attribute defines the starting directory or directories where find will search the files.

-- The expression attribute is made up of options, search patterns, and actions separated by operators.
+• The expression attribute is made up of options, search patterns, and actions separated by operators.

-How to Use the find Command
+How to Use find Command in Linux

-To search for files based on a specific filename, you can use the “find” command with the “-name” option.
 For example, if you want to find all of the files that have the word “file” in their name, you can run the following command:

-“find . -name ‘*file*'”
+find . -name '*file*'

 This command will search through the current directory and all of its subdirectories for files that have the word “file” in their name.